Ky23r/2D-Heat-Equation-Solvers/README.md

 - **Convergence Performance Analysis**: Tick multiple solvers, set ω values for SOR if needed, then click `Evaluate`.

-3. **Output**: View contour plots of the steady-state temperature or convergence curves.
+3. **Output**: Illustrate a graphical representation of the steady-state temperature distribution in the 2D plane, or provide an analysis of the convergence behavior during computation.

 ### As a Python script-based version